 Generation 1

-Thomas was 34 years old when he signed the Attestation of Service and underwent a medical examination to ensure he was fit for duty.
+When he signed up with the New Zealand Expeditionary Force recruiting for reinforcements for the War in 1917, Thomas was 34 years old.
+He signed the Attestation of Service and underwent a medical examination to ensure he was fit for duty.

 On the form, it states that Thomas was 5 feet 11 inches tall, weighed 168 lbs, had a dark complexion, with grey eyes, and brown hair.
 His religion was Roman Catholic.